jasonsbeer/AmigaPCI/TechnicalManual.md

 #### 1.8.4 Legacy Joystick and Mouse Ports

 There are two legacy joystick port headers on the board.
-JOY1 is for Amiga mice and joysticks.
-JOY2 is a joystick only input.
+JOY1 is always active and is shared with the HID mouse input.
+See 1.6.

+**NOTE:** Using an HID mouse and a device on JOY1 at the same time will result in udersireable behavior.

 ### 1.9 15KHz Video